ICCI, CDA Sign MoU For Upgrading, Maintaining Public Washrooms - UrduPoint

 ICCI, CDA Sign MoU For Upgrading, Maintaining Public Washrooms

-Islamabad Chamber of Commerce and Industry (ICCI) and the Capital Development Authority (CDA) signed a Memorandum of Understanding (MoU) on Friday for the upgrade and maintenance of public washrooms located in various markets across the capital city
+Islamabad Chamber of Commerce and Industry (ICCI) and the Capital Development Authority (CDA) have signed a Memorandum of Understanding (MoU) for up-gradation and maintenance of public washrooms located in various markets across the capital city

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Mar, 2024) Islamabad Chamber of Commerce and Industry (ICCI) and the Capital Development Authority (CDA) signed a Memorandum of Understanding (MoU) on Friday for the upgrade and maintenance of public washrooms located in various markets across the capital city.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Apr, 2024) Islamabad Chamber of Commerce and Industry (ICCI) and the Capital Development Authority (CDA) have signed a Memorandum of Understanding (MoU) for up-gradation and maintenance of public washrooms located in various markets across the capital city.

-The agreement was singed by President ICCI Ahsan Zafar Bakhtawari and Mashooq Ali Shah, Director of Sanitation CDA, said a press release issued here.
+The agreement was signed by President ICCI Ahsan Zafar Bakhtawari and Mashooq Ali Shah, Director of Sanitation CDA, said a press release issued here.

 Speaking on the occasion, the President of ICCI stated that a nominal fee would be charged for the use of these facilities, and the revenue generated would be allocated towards the upgrading and maintenance of the washrooms.